MassCEC / Clean Transportation / Funding / School Bus Overview

-The ACT School Bus program is deploying $33.3 million to advance school bus fleet electrification by providing planning, technical support, and gap funding to Massachusetts public school districts.
-ACT School Bus supports electric school bus deployment, leveraging other funding sources such as the federal Environmental Protection Agency's Clean School Bus Program.
+The MassCEC School Bus program is deploying $33.3 million to advance school bus fleet electrification by providing planning, technical support, and gap funding to Massachusetts public school districts.
+School Bus supports electric school bus deployment, leveraging over $132 million in other funding sources such as the federal Environmental Protection Agency's Clean School Bus Program.

 MassCEC offers two program opportunities: Advisory Services and Fleet Deployment.

-Please continue to monitor both the ACT School Bus and EPA Clean School Bus webpages for timeline updates on future rounds of programming.
+Please continue to monitor the MassCEC School Bus webpage for timeline updates on the on the current RFP and future programming.

 Which program is right for my school district?